 While trusts avoid the probate process, a pour-over will needs to be probated before any of those assets not transferred to the trust can be transferred to the trust.
 It is, therefore, crucial that the creator of a trust transfer all of his assets into his trust if he wishes to avoid the probate process.
 Should the trust creator create a trust and a pour-over will and transfer all of his assets into the trust, the will will not need to be probated.

-How should I prepare to meet with my estate planning attorney?
+How Should I Prepare to meet with my NYC Estate Planning Attorney?

 You should first conduct research to find the right estate planning attorney for you.
 Ask friends and family members for a recommendation or search online for a good attorney.

 Once you have found an attorney that seems right for you, contact the attorney and provide her with details about your finances (salary and assets), the makeup of your family, whether you have minor children, and what documents you wish to prepare.
 Set up a consultation visit with your attorney.
 The attorney will likely send you an estate planning questionnaire to complete before your first meeting.
 The questionnaire will include questions about your family, finances, and wishes.
 Make sure to ask your attorney if she charges a fee for an initial consultation.